profsmith89/ctps/_sources/chap06.md

 [^fn3]: Ibid.

 [^fn4]: Quoted from Allen Downey in multiple of his online talks and writing.
-I originally found it in an early edition of *Elements Of Data Science* (Online edition). https://allendowney.github.io/ElementsOfDataScience/README.html
+I originally found it in an early edition of *Elements of Data Science* (Online edition). https://allendowney.github.io/ElementsOfDataScience/README.html

 [^fn5]: https://docs.fileformat.com/image/jpeg/